Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 cohort <- year - age

-# Combine results into data frame for training set
+# Combine all vectors into a data frame called 'ASDRs' for the training set

 ASDRs$age <- factor(ASDRs$age, levels = age_levels)